Falanteris/docker-nethive-cvss/README.md

 Regarding the output, it will be a `.json` file you specified in the `listenerfile` property of the config file.
 The format is the following:

         {
-                pid:<the process of the listener running>
+                pid:<the process id of the listener>
                 active:<true|false>
-                start: <the start time of the listener>
+                start: <the start time of the systems>
         }

 Yes, as you may guess, you only need to manipulate the `active` property between `true` or `false`.
 Quite simple, huh?.
 After the `stopcommands` have been executed, there will be a new property called `termination` which indicates the time when the machine is *stopped*.
 When restarted, the json config file will change the `termination` property into `lastTermination`, with the same value.